 - Retired Member: Retired Full Member who pays the Full Membership dues.
 Includes voting privileges.
 Annual Dues (Sept.
 1) are $100.

-- Associate Member: Deputy Conservation Officer and other law enforcement officer involved in the protection of natural resources, including supplemental Conservation Officer appointments, who meet the criteria for associate membership or a retired Ontario Conservation Officer, past member who has lost their badge as a result of restructuring, career change or retirement from a position or loss of badge due to unusual circumstances (eg. illness, disability, etc) all to be determined by the executive on a case by case basis.
+- Associate Member: Deputy Conservation Officer and other law enforcement officer involved in the protection of natural resources, including supplemental Conservation Officer appointments, who meet the criteria for associate membership or a retired Ontario Conservation Officer or retired Ontario Deputy Conservation Officer, past member who has lost their badge as a result of restructuring, Ontario Deputy Conservation Officer reductions, career change or retirement from a position or loss of badge due to unusual circumstances (eg. illness, disability, etc.) all to be determined by the executive on a case by case basis.
 Does not include voting privileges.

 Annual Dues (Sept.
 1) are $50, and member must meet the following criteria: